open-function-computers-llc/rad-theme-engine-docs/content/docs/guides/fields.md

 In your `fields.php` file you can add custom fields for any template.
 All you need to do is return an array of each templates fields.

-For each template you wish to add fields to, start by specifying the template, and type like this:
+For each template you wish to add fields to, start by specifying the template, and its type like this:

 <div class="code-heading">fields.php</div>